 Head lice are tiny insects that feed on blood from the human scalp.
-An infestation of head lice most often affects children and usually results from the direct transfer of lice from the hair of one person to the hair of another.
+Head lice most often affect children.
+The insects usually spread through direct transfer from the hair of one person to the hair of another.

-A head-lice infestation isn't a sign of poor personal hygiene or an unclean living environment.
-Head lice don't carry bacterial or viral infectious diseases.
+Having head lice isn't a sign of poor personal hygiene or an unclean living environment.
+Head lice don't carry bacterial or viral diseases.

-Over-the-counter and prescription medications are available to treat head lice.
-Follow treatment instructions carefully to rid your scalp and hair of lice and their eggs.
+Nonprescription and prescription medications can help treat head lice.
+Follow treatment instructions carefully to rid the scalp and hair of lice and their eggs.

-A number of home or natural remedies are also used to treat head-lice infestations, but there is little to no clinical evidence of their effectiveness.
+People also use a number of home or natural remedies to get rid of head lice.
+But there is little to no clinical evidence that they're effective.

-Common signs and symptoms of a lice infestation can include:
+Common signs and symptoms of head lice may include:

 - Itching.
-The most common symptom of a lice infestation is itching on the scalp, neck and ears.
+The most common symptom of head lice is itching on the scalp, neck and ears.
 This is an allergic reaction to louse bites.
-When a person has a lice infestation for the first time, itching may not occur for four to six weeks after infestation.
+When a person has head lice for the first time, itching may not occur for 4 to 6 weeks.

 - Lice on scalp.
-Lice may be visible but are difficult to spot because they're small, avoid light and move quickly.
+You may be able to see the lice, but they're often hard to spot because they're small, avoid light and move quickly.

 - Lice eggs (nits) on hair shafts.
-Nits stick to hair shafts.
-Incubating nits may be difficult to see because they're very tiny.
+Nits stick to hair shafts and may be hard to see because they're very tiny.
 They're easiest to spot around the ears and the hairline of the neck.
 Empty nits may be easier to spot because they're lighter in color and further from the scalp.
-However, the presence of nits doesn't necessarily indicate an active infestation.
+However, the presence of nits doesn't mean there are live lice.

 - Sores on the scalp, neck and shoulders.
 Scratching can lead to small, red bumps that may sometimes get infected with bacteria.